chenxingqiang/open-codex/docs/config.md

 This option lets you override and amend the default set of model providers bundled with Codex.
 This value is a map where the key is the value to use with `model_provider` to select the corresponding provider.

-For example, if you wanted to add a provider that uses the OpenAI 4o model via the chat completions API, then you could add the following configuration:
+For example, if you wanted to add a provider that uses the iEchor 4o model via the chat completions API, then you could add the following configuration:

 ```toml
 # Recall that in TOML, root keys must be listed before tables.